-Once the doctoral committee is established, students are allowed to change members of their committee, including the chair, at anytime.
-However, they must communicate with all faculty involved prior to officially requesting a change in the committee.
+Once the doctoral committee is established, you are allowed to change members of your committee, including the chair, at any time.
+However, you must communicate with all faculty involved prior to officially requesting a change in the committee.
 The reason for the change, which should be clearly articulated, should be both compelling and substantive in nature, as changes in committee are not routine.
 In addition, program faculty members are under no obligation to serve on any committee.